• Skip to primary navigation

 Remove from oven and let cool to room temperature.

 Your roasted tomato mixture should have lots of liquid in it.
-If you’re tomatoes weren’t juicy and the veggie mixture is thick, stir in ½ cup of broth.
+If your tomatoes weren’t juicy and the veggie mixture is thick, stir in ½ cup of broth.

 Enjoy!